 The biggest racing events among dragon boat festivals attract about 200 25-person crews or 5,000 participants.

-Every year more states are getting involved with this sport.
-Most festivals feature different race categories, vendors and entertainment.
+Every year more states are getting involved in this sport.
+Most festivals feature different race categories, vendors, and entertainment.
 You can be sure our Annual Dragon Boat Races to End Hunger Calvert County will be as exciting as the examples included in this article and will include vendors and entertainment, too.
 Help us make Calvert County’s event the first of many exciting dragon boat events to come.

 - “Longest distance by a dragon boat in 24 hours”.
 Guinnessworldrecords.com.
 2010-10-10.

-- The 2009 World Championships were originally to be held in Poznan, but moved to Prague due to conflicted scheduling with the 2009 World Rowing Championships.
+- The 2009 World Championships were originally to be held in Poznan but moved to Prague due to conflicted scheduling with the 2009 World Rowing Championships.
 “Dragon Boating Not Just for Asians”.
 AsianWeek.